-Ideally, we all want to pass every test in first attempt whether it is driving license (failed three times to before I got driver’s license) or PE license for obvious reasons.
+Ideally, we all want to pass every test in first attempt whether it is driving license (failed three times to before I got driver’s license) or FE Electrical and PE Power Exam for obvious reasons.
 However, failures are encountered along the way before reaching goals by every successful individual or company.
 The important thing to remember is that, with every attempt you are actually getting closer to the finish line.
 Hopefully very soon you will find that the time and efforts spent were worth your while in the long run.

 If you’ve done well in school will definitely help you in reviewing key knowledge areas much faster than others who struggled in core courses.
-To fully capitalize on past performance, practice as many questions as you can in order to gain complete proficiency in solving problems on FE exam.
+To fully capitalize on past performance, practice questions on a FE electrical and computer practice exam as much as you can in order to gain complete proficiency in solving problems on FE exam.

 It may also help to prepare some exam sections in groups of 3 or 4 in order to make use of synergies between them.
 For instance, following sections can be looked as individual blocks:

 - Block # 1 – Math, Probability and Statistics, Engineering Economics, Ethics

 - Block # 2 – Properties of Electrical Materials, Engineering Sciences

 - Block # 3 – Circuit Analysis, Electronics, Linear Systems

 - Block # 5 – Signal Processing, Communications